 One-Minute Safety Assessment:

-• If all three checks pass, the edible is likely safe
+If all three checks pass, the edible is likely fine to consume.

-• Pantry storage: unopened packages in cool, dark location for months
+Pantry storage: unopened packages in a cool, dark location work well for months.

-• Refrigerator: opened packages or baked goods for days to weeks
+Refrigerator: opened packages or baked goods store well for days to weeks.

-• Freezer: long-term storage for months when double-bagged
+Freezer: best option for long-term storage of months when double-bagged.

 Timeline Quick Reference:

-• Sealed gummies: 6-24 months in proper storage
+Sealed gummies: 6 to 24 months in proper storage.

-• Baked goods with dairy: 3-7 days refrigerated, months frozen
+Baked goods with dairy: 3 to 7 days refrigerated, months frozen.

 Our complete guide to edible types helps you understand how different formats affect both experience and storage needs.